On May 22, 2017, Walt Maddox was sworn in for his fourth term as the City of Tuscaloosa's 36th Mayor.

 - Walt’s favorite hobby is running, and he has completed 9 marathons and several half-marathons.

-- Walt is currently serving as a fellow with the Program on Crisis Leadership at Harvard University’s Kennedy School of Government.
+- Walt is currently on leave as a fellow with the Program on Crisis Leadership at Harvard University’s Kennedy School of Government.

 - While at UAB, Walt was a four-year letterman on the football team.